Command Line Navigation Tips and Obscure Shortcuts

 You can press Ctrl+_ multiple times to undo multiple changes.

-Alt+R - Undo all changes to the current line (revert to original)
+Alt+R - Undo all changes to the current line (revert to original).
+Can only be used once and restores to the history of that line.

 Transpose (Swap) Text